 Triage screening court

-When a party has completed the prerequisites, they may attend before the triage screening coordinator of the Court of Queen’s Bench to obtain a date for a triage conference before a triage conference judge.
+When a party has completed the prerequisites, they may attend before the triage screening coordinator of the Court of King’s Bench to obtain a date for a triage conference before a triage conference judge.
 They must file and serve:

 - a Request for Triage Conference (Form 70D.2)

 - a Certificate of Prerequisite Completion (Form 70D.3)

 - a Triage Brief (Form 70D.4)

 If all prerequisites are met, the triage screening coordinator will give them a date before a judge at a triage conference.

 Prior to a triage conference, a party may make applications to the Associate Judge of the Court of King’s Bench for a variety of orders such as:

 - to determine whether a party has satisfied applicable prerequisites